wpilibsuite/SmartDashboard/fakeRobot/README.md

 # LiveWindow Fake Robot

-This is for testing the LiveWindow funcitonality in the SmartDashboard.
+This is for testing the LiveWindow functionality in the SmartDashboard.